 Sales and marketing are popular current and future jobs - if you are drawn by the hustle of the corporate world, let us teach you how to deal with people.
 With the growing visual world online, content producers will continue to gain popularity.
 Develop your creative skills with one of our many programmes to ensure that your content stands out; or prepare for the growth spurt of personal productivity persons who help others analyse daily schedules in order to produce a more productive work style.
 The primary purpose of a humanities education is to give you access to critical thinking skills, appreciation of literature, understanding of cultures, the use of power, the mysteries of the mind, the organisation of societies, the complexities of leadership, the art of communication, and the challenge of change.
 All of these skills will support you in your future career.
 A qualification in the humanities is therefore well respected all over the world, and people with this type of qualification form the backbone of society.
 Certain programmes were developed to train you for a specific career, while others equip you with skills needed for various positions.
-Today's ever-changing career world requires various skills that this faculty can equip you with, including language proficiency, communication skills, creativity, interpersonal skills, problem-solving skills, computer literacy, and critical thinking.
+Today's ever-changing career world requires various skills, that this faculty can equip you with, including language proficiency, communication skills, creativity, interpersonal skills, problem-solving skills, computer literacy, and critical thinking.

 Governance and good governance are important and must be implemented by establishing a culture of good governance practices in South Africa.

-The principles of accountability, responsibility, transparency, participation, effectiveness, efficiency, participation, and rule of law just to name a few must be practiced as core principles for a prosperous country.
+The principles of accountability, responsibility, transparency, participation, effectiveness, efficiency, participation, and rule of law - to name just a few - must be practised as core principles for a prosperous country.
 We need to establish a culture of good governance and students can assist in strengthening governance practices as a career.
-Governance is part of the public and private sectors and in all different occupations, good governance practices is needed for success.
+Governance is part of the public and private sectors, and in all occupations good governance practices are needed for success.
 Students can contribute and establish a new career pathway as governance specialists.
-Did you know that Parliamentary and Legislature Researchers is already an area of work opportunity in South Africa, but can also be applied in the broader and global context?
-There are always researchers needed in Government branches, Government state departments and institutions.
-The demand for researchers on the global platform and even in research institutions are increasing.
-Make yourself indispensable with a sought-after qualification from our Faculty of the Humanities.
+Did you know that parliamentary and legislature researchers is already a work opportunity in South Africa, but can also be applied in the broader and global context?
+Researchers are always needed in government branches, government departments, and institutions.
+The demand for researchers on the global platform and even in research institutions is increasing.
+Make yourself indispensable with a sought-after qualification from our Faculty of The Humanities.